How to Choose the Right Products for Your Hair Type

-Your hair porosity measures how much water your hair can absorb.
+Another factor that impacts the right products to use for your hair type is hair porosity.
+Hair porosity measures the amount of water your hair absorbs.
 Porosity levels can be affected by factors such as climate, scalp health, and even genetics.
 To test hair porosity, place a strand of your hair in a bowl.
 If the strand sinks, you have high porosity; if it floats, you have low porosity; if it floats in the middle, you have medium porosity.

 Your hair porosity is the key to choosing the right products for your hair type:

-- Low porosity hair has a lot of water on the outside which doesn't get absorbed.
+- Low porosity hair has a lot of water on the outside that doesn't get absorbed.
 This hair takes a lot of time to dry.
-Because of product build-up, you need deep cleansing shampoos to care for this hair.
+Because of product build-up, you’ll need deep cleansing shampoos to care for low porosity hair.
 The shampoo will open the cuticles for absorption.
-You can also use treatments and hair masks for this type of hair.
+Also consider using treatments and hair masks for this type of hair.

-- Medium porosity hair means your hair maintains hydration.
+- Medium porosity hair means your hair maintains hydration decently well.
 This hair doesn't have a problem with volume.
-It is shiny and healthy, and no special care is needed.
+It is generally shiny and healthy, and no special care is needed.

 - High porosity has gaps in the cuticles which may be caused by heat or other damage.
-When you apply a product, it soaks it quickly, which makes you apply more.
-Avoid heating this hair, and look for hydration options to add moisture.
-The products must be oily, creamy, or nutritious.
+When you apply a product to hair with high porosity, it soaks it up quickly, which tends to make people apply more.
+This can lead to hair product overload!
+Pro tip for dealing with high porosity hair: avoid using heat tools and always be on the lookout for hydrating products to add moisture.

 One of the most important things you can do to keep your hair healthy is to ensure it's properly hydrated.
 Hair, like skin, needs moisture to function optimally and stay healthy.
 That's why it's so important to look at your porosity level—you want to ensure that you're using appropriate products for your hair type and purpose.

 Look for shampoos and conditioners that are tailor-made for your hair type.
-Be aware of the ingredients that you find inside the bottles.
-Many shampoos on the market contain chemicals that can harm your hair, so choose wisely.
+Beware of harsh chemicals and specifically watch out for parabens, sulfates, phthalates, petrochemicals, mineral oil, silicone, PEGs, and gluten.
+Many shampoos and conditioners on the market contain chemicals that can harm your hair, so choose wisely.
 In addition, look at how long you can use the product before switching to a different kind.
-Of course, this will depend on your hair type and if you have scalp issues.
-Try https://www.malie.com/ for authentic, organic hair care products for your hair type.
+Of course, this will depend on your hair type and your scalp health.
+ExploreMalie Organics Shampoos & Conditioners to find authentic, organic hair care products for your hair type.